jaimcamp/fsdl_e2e_cancer_subtypes/README.md

+---
+author: Jaime Campos
+title: Proposal for FSDL project
+date: Wed Mar 31 04:27:31 PM CEST 2021
+---

-# FSLS 2021 proeject - E2E classification of brain tumor's subtypes
+# FSLS 2021 project - E2E classification of brain tumor's subtypes

 -----
 This is a project for the Full Stack Deep Learning course from 2021.